 HIV is different now.
 Testing is easier.
 Prevention and treatment are better.
 Share the word and help end HIV.

-To learn more about how stigma can negatively impact those affected by HIV and how it can be addressed, visit the AVERT website.
+To learn more about how stigma can negatively impact those affected by HIV and how it can be addressed, visit the Be in the Know website.

 Every year, the Ministry of Health releases a report that includes statistical data on HIV-AIDS in the Saskatchewan.
 See reports.